SpencerKasper/BandManager/README.md

-# BandManager
+# Band Manager
-To run, from the command line, enter the band-manager directory and run the following command:
+To run, from the command line, enter the band-manager directory and run `npm start`.
-	npm start

 You may have to instal nodejs into the directory if it is your first run.